RajeshK13/rajesh-site/README.md

 I'm interested in Web develpoment
 I'm good with Javascript, ReactJS, HTML, CSS
 I would like to work for a good start up one day......!
-You can reach me through - eamil, linkedin, Github, telegram, insta, whatsapp
+You can reach me through - email, linkedin, Github, telegram, insta, whatsapp